 - Popular Lake Activities: Paddleboarding, kayaking, jet skiing

-If you’re looking for a lake with endless recreational activities in Southern California, look no further.
-With an average 320 days of sunshine each year, launching your boat at Big Bear Lake can happen in the spring, summer, and fall.
-This is one of the best lakes near Los Angeles for jet skiing.
-Kayaks, pontoon boats, and fishing boats are also popular here.
-Head out on your own to catch trout, bass, and catfish or take a fishing charter.
-When you’re ready to go back to dry land, enjoy dining and shopping at The Village.
+Want a lake with endless recreational activities in Southern California?
+Look no further than Big Bear Lake.
+With an average of 320 days of sunshine each year, launching your boat at Big Bear Lake can happen in the spring, summer, and fall.
+Jet skiing, kayaking, and paddleboarding are all popular recreational water activities at Big Bear Lake.
+Head out on your own adventure to catch trout, bass, and catfish, or take a fishing charter onto the deep waters.
+When you’re ready to go back to dry land, enjoy dining, shopping, and entertainment at The Village.
 This charming town center hosts seasonal community festivals and offers great stops like Big Bear Mountain Brewery or Sister My Sister Bake Shop.

 Best Lakes in the Midwest

 Trying to decide where to go boating in the Midwest?
-You’ll have your pick of the Great Lakes as well as smaller state-side options.
-Choose which Midwest water experience is right for you and your family!
+You’ll have your pick of the Great Lakes, as well as smaller state-side options.
+Give one of these top five Midwest lakes a try!